Web3 wallet

 You’re probably here because you heard that decentralized exchanges (DEXs) issue their own tokens, which usually offer governance, rewards, and other benefits related to the platform.

-And if you’ve been thinking about adding DEX tokens to your portfolio, well, you’re in the right place.
-We’ll give you step-by-step instructions for buying them through Velto, a Web3 crypto wallet app.
+And if you’ve been thinking about how DEX tokens might fit into your overall crypto activity, well, you’re in the right place.
+We’ll give you step-by-step instructions for buying them using velto, a non-custodial interface that connects to your Web3 wallet, so you can interact with DEXs while your wallet keeps control of your keys.

 • Governance Power